bharat029/Udacity-Deep-Reinforcement-Learning-Project-1-Navigation/Report.md

 The algorithm is implemented in the `Navigation.ipynb` notebook.
 The implementation is based on the [Deep Q-Network (DQN) exercise].

 I tried multiple model architectures and hyperparameters.
-The final model architecture is a simple 3-layer fully connected network with 64 and 16 hidden units in each layer as follows:
+The final model architecture is a simple 3-layer fully connected network with 64 hidden units in each layer as follows:

 ```
 QNetwork(